theintern/intern/README.md

 If you’re into name-dropping, Intern gets used every day by teams at Twitter, Stripe, Mozilla, IBM, Marriott, Philips, Zenput, Alfresco, Esri, HSBC, ING, Intuit, and more.
 It’s also the testing framework of choice for [growing numbers of open-source projects](https://github.com/search?p=2&q=tests+filename%3Aintern.js&ref=searchresults&type=Code&utf8=%E2%9C%93).

 <!-- start-github-only -->
-**Note that this documentation is for Intern 4 master, which is currently an alpha release.**

-* For the latest stable (Intern 3) release docs, please see [the Intern 3 README](https://github.com/theintern/intern/tree/3.4#intern).
+* For Intern 3, please see [the Intern 3 README](https://github.com/theintern/intern/tree/3.4#intern).
-* For the latest unstable (Intern 4) release docs, please see [the release README](https://github.com/theintern/intern/tree/4.0.0-alpha.5).

 <!-- end-github-only -->

 ## Quick start